 When we left Yellowknife we did purchase the math and science syllabus which ensures that we cover similar material to your peers back home, however, I truly believe that the education you have received through experience alone will put you in good stead when we return.
 That being said we have tried to conform to the normal scholastic schedule and rhythm and that includes spring exams.
 One of the disadvantages of mommy recently completing her MBA, and now writing your math and science exams, is that she is….tough.
 The second disadvantage is that I really have no idea how I got through grade six science and math!

-I am sure it is obvious that the home schooling has been a wonderful surprise for both your parents and we have enjoyed it more that we could have imagined.
-You may have other memories of the substandard instruction and draconian discipline, however this is my blog entry… I think that you are both just glad that school is over at noon and every Friday is a PD day!
+I am sure it is obvious that the homeschooling has been a wonderful surprise for both your parents and we have enjoyed it more than we could have imagined.
+You may have other memories of the substandard instruction and draconian discipline, however, this is my blog entry… I think that you are both just glad that school is over at noon and every Friday is a PD day!
 Ironically we have had the offer to include you in local schools for a bit of island exposure and social interaction and when presented with the offer Alex said,” Uhhhh, you mean….ahhh, for the whole day?
 No thanks Daddy, we’re good!”

 Many people have asked us about homeschooling and invariably the question of social interaction comes up.
 This is the Achilles Heel of our plan and we have not met many other cruising families like we had anticipated.
 While I think that Kathryn is quite happy to be away from the den of vipers that are teenage girls, Alex is very homesick for her friends, both in Yellowknife and Ottawa.
 We have tried to find opportunities to meet other children, but much like parents trying to social engineer future sons-in-law, it has not met with much success.
 Spotty internet has allowed you to text your friends back home which helps, however, our great hope is that you will develop fast friends when we slow down a bit in Grenada.